Medium ground finch: Evolution

 Food is the main driver of beak size and shape in Darwin's finches.
 For medium ground finches to be able to survive in urban areas, they had to adapt to new environments.
 Studies have shown that medium ground finches' phenotypes have been more variable than of small ground finches on Santa Cruz Island, being consistent with previous findings that medium ground finches adapt more rapidly to local conditions than small ground finches.
 The speed of how medium ground finches have been able to change beaks' sizes and shape may be centered around epigenetics.
 A research team led by Ms. McNew on the Galápagos Islands has measured the physical traits of wild birds and the genetics and epigenetics of two Darwin's finch species living at El Garrapatero, a rural area.
-They then compared the findings to urban finches living near Puerto Ayora; the two sites weren't far apart.
+They then compared the findings to urban finches living near Puerto Ayora; the two sites were not far apart.
 Some of the earlier studies showed that only one female out of 300 medium ground finches that were marked and used in the research relocated between both sites.
 Later on, Ms. McNew then captured more than 1,000 small ground finch and medium ground finch specimens, taking blood samples from females, sperm from males, and physical characteristics from each finch.
 Researchers realized that there was a difference between urban and rural finches' feeding preferences.
 The finches living in urban areas preferred human foods while the rural living finches did not.
 They then discovered that medium ground finches from the urban living area were larger in beak size than those living in the rural area.
-As for the small ground finches living in urban areas, they didn't have any morphological differences from the ones living in rural areas.
+As for the small ground finches living in urban areas, they did not have any morphological differences from the ones living in rural areas.
 After conducting research, Ms. McNew and her team looked for evidence through genetics and found no evidence that can prove these phenotypic changes occurred through mutations.
 But when looking at epigenetics, there was significant evidence.
 In the finches studied, epigenetic alterations between the populations were dramatic, but minimal genetic changes were observed.
 The evidence showed that in medium and small ground finches, most of the epigenetic mutations were related to beak size and shape.